ethz-hpc/files2tar/README.md

 # Usage #

 ## standalone mode ##
-You feed it list of files and you get one or more tar archives.
+Feed it a list of files and you get one or more tar archives.

 ```shell
 # where to store files